 What is it appealing to; envy; greed; pride or status; generosity; well-being or health; peace of mind or something else?
 (You need to know what appeals to your target market – and you may have to test different appeals to see which is the stronger motivator).

 Is it short or long?
-(Your headline should be long enough to put your message across).
+(When writing powerful headlines, your headline should be long enough to put your message across).

 Is it using any of the attention words that magnetically draw your eye and catch your attention?
 (See the list of words following the headline examples below).